 - Agriculturally adapted production techniques.

-In the long term, intact ecosystems reduce the impact of extreme weather events and enable the preservation of nature's diverse services, such as water and climate regulation, air pollution control and food production.
+In the long term, intact ecosystems reduce the impact of extreme weather events and preserve nature's diverse services, such as water and climate regulation, air pollution control and food production.

 So far, conventional measures, also known as grey infrastructure, have been used to counter the effects of climate change.
 Grey infrastructure includes breakwaters and dams against floods, or air conditioning against heat waves.
 In contrast to grey measures, most ecosystem-based adaptations are more cost-effective, longer-lasting and have multiple co-benefits.
 Infrastructure measures, such as afforestation, urban greening and ecosystem connectivity, protect the climate, act as carbon reservoirs and contribute to biodiversity conservation.
 They also have a high aesthetic value, serve as recreational spaces and thus promote the health and well-being of the population.